 Negotiation Extension Document

-A negotiation extension document SHOULD be passed to the createAgreement (createPendingAgreement) method of an AgreementFactory (PendingAgreementFactory) when an agreement is created on the base of a negotiated offer.
+A negotiation extension document SHOULD be passed to the createAgreement (createPendingAgreement) method of an AgreementFactory (PendingAgreementFactory) when an agreement is created based upon a negotiated offer.
 The negotiation extension document SHOULD be passed as critical extension.
 The following describes the content of a negotiation extension document:

 <wsag-neg:NegotiationExtension>